lxr4m/ARCH-LVM-LUKS-SB/README.md

 ```

 ### Get your local IP

-We'll use it to SSH into the system
+We'll use it to SSH into the system.
 ```sh
 ip a
 ```
+Should see something like `192.168.1.100`

 ## SSH from another computer on your network